subframe7536/maple-font/README.md

 ### Font Hint

 - **Hinted font** is used for low resolution screen to have better render effect.
 From my experience, if your screen resolution is lower or equal than 1080P, it is recommended to use "hinted font".
+Using "unhinted font" will lead to misalignment or uneven thickness on your text.
   - In this case, you can choose `MapleMono-TTF-AutoHint` / `MapleMono-NF` / `MapleMono-NF-CN`, etc.
-- **Unhinted font** is used for high resolution screen (e.g. for Mac), when using "hinted font", it will blur your text or make it looks weird.
+- **Unhinted font** is used for high resolution screen (e.g. for MacBook).
+Using "hinted font" will blur your text or make it looks weird.
   - In this case, you can choose `MapleMono-OTF` / `MapleMono-TTF` / `MapleMono-NF-unhinted` / `MapleMono-NF-CN-unhinted`, etc.
 - Why there exists `-AutoHint` and `-unhinted` suffix?
   - for backward compatibility, I keep the original naming scheme. `-AutoHint` is only used for `TTF` format.